Skip to main content

 Use API keys for project .env files, CI, or other non-interactive Libretto Cloud runs:

-npx libretto experimental auth api-key issue --label laptop-dev
+npx libretto cloud auth api-key issue --label laptop-dev

 The command prints the raw key once.
 The CLI does not store that key on disk for you.
-Add it to your project:
+Add it to your project .env file:

 LIBRETTO_API_KEY=<issued-key>